EnergyTransition/pyESDL/README.md

 ## Changes

 ### Version 21.12.0
-- Add support for ESDL release 21.12 (with quantity and unit information for InputOutputRelation)
+- Add support for ESDL release 21.12 (with quantity and unit information for InputOutputRelation, renaming of some distribution information classes of AggregatedBuildings)

 ### Version 21.11.0
 - Add support for ESDL release 21.11 (with HybridHeatpump, developmentCosts, Commodity emission attribute)